crossplane/oam-kubernetes-runtime/design/one-pager-component-mutable-and-versioning.md

 Then the rollout trait will take control of the blue-green deploy progress.

-1. It will find out all controllerRevisions belongs to the component by label `controller.oam.dev/component=frontend`.
+1. It will find out all the controllerRevisions that belong to the component with the label `controller.oam.dev/component=frontend`.
-2. With the controllerRevisions, it will find out all existing workload instance.
+2. With the controllerRevision, it will find out all existing workload instances.
-2. It will start to do rolling update, decrease the replica of old workloads and increase the new workload.
+2. It will start to do a rolling update, decrease the replica of old workloads, and increase the new workload.

-Finally, the old workload will be removed by rollout trait, getting into another stable state.
+Finally, the old workload will be removed by the rollout trait, getting into another stable state.

 ## Impact to the existing system